 When Son #2 was diagnosed with life threatening food allergies nearly 8 years ago, I began a quest to create safe and delicious baked goods that were safe for my boy.
 At the time, I really didn’t realize that it was A Quest but rather a coping mechanism for being able to control something surrounding a diagnosis that was completely out of my control.
 Being the baking-obsessed gal that I am, it’s only natural that I Baked it Out during a time of great anxiety.
+Now with more than half of our immediate family with the same life threatening food allergies, baking at home is just a way of life.
+My boys love the treats that are churned out of my kitchen but they’re still kids, and there is always something that they see while we’re out and about that is far more exciting than anything I could hope to bake for them.

 Is it safe?